geoffhasson/talks-may14/README.md

 Create a branch to work from (replace "*my_branch_name*" with your own branch name.
 Your username/name would work fine)

     $ git branch my_branch_name
+    $ git checkout my_branch_name

-While you are working, commit your work aften. (again, replace "*my_commit_message*" with a description of what you are committing)
+While you are working, commit your work often and push it up to the server in your branch.

     $ git add .
     $ git commit -m "my_commit_message"
+    $ git push origin my_branch_name

+Once you have pushed all your changes up to your branch on github you need to create a pull-request for your changes.
+That will send me a message to merge your branch into the master branch.